Sonicskater/word-count-cisco/README.md

  I also found it easier to reason about some methods when they are implemented with generics.

  ## Running it
- The project includes a gradle wrapper.
+ The project includes a gradle wrapper, which expects a relativly recent versino of the JDK to be installed (works with 11 on my machine)

  To run it, use the commnad: